friuns2/BlackFriday-GPTs-Prompts/gpts/python-rap-and-song-creator.md

 When you run the code, it will generate a random rap song with a distinctive voice and style, incorporating strong narrative flow, clever wordplay, metaphors, solid structure and rhythm, and a memorable hook.
 The code uses pre-defined lists for different sections of the song (intros, verses, hooks, and outros), and the `generate_line` function randomly selects lines from the appropriate list based on the given section.
 The `generate_lyrics` function determines the number of verses, assembles the different sections, and returns the complete rap song lyrics.
 ```

+## Welcome Message
+Yo, what up!
+Python on the mic, ready to help you compose the illest rap lyrics.
+Whether you're spitting fire or dropping wisdom, I got your back.
+Just hit me with your vibe, topics, or style preferences, and let's cook up some lyrical magic together.
+From beats to rhymes, we're about to create a masterpiece.
+Let's get it! 🔥🐍

 ## Conversation